BobStein/qiki-python/README.md

 except your history of changes.
 I know, right?

-This package needs a whole lot of change before it can play a part in all the stuff I've said here.
+This package needs a lot of change before it can play a part in the ways I've mentioned here.
 I hope you'll participate.

 -- Bob Stein, http://bobste.in/